 Oxford University welcomes applications from students from all backgrounds and is committed to a fair and transparent admissions process.
 Complaints and appeals are taken very seriously and will be dealt with appropriately and carefully.

-We typically receive over 20,000 applications each year for around 3,300 places, so there are not enough places for all the well-qualified students who apply to study here.
-If you are not shortlisted for interview, or not offered a place to study at Oxford, that is not in itself grounds for an appeal: appeals are not upheld unless there is evidence of procedural error or irregularity.
+We typically receive well over 20,000 applications each year for around 3,300 places, so there are not enough places for all the well-qualified students who apply to study here.
+If you are not shortlisted for interview, or not offered a place to study at Oxford, that is not in itself grounds for an appeal: appeals are not upheld unless there is evidence of a serious procedural error or irregularity.

 Stage 1: Complaint or Appeal to College or Department